Updated: April 24, 2026

 What the system looks like in practice

 Paycheck deposits Friday morning.
 By Friday afternoon, money has automatically distributed to essentials, lifestyle, and savings accounts.
 One bank notification confirms the transfers executed.
-Spending happens from the lifestyle account — its balance is always accurate.
+Spending happens from the lifestyle account — its balance is always the accurate available spending number because nothing else draws from it.
 A second alert fires when 70 percent of the monthly lifestyle budget is used.
 That is the entire active engagement required for the week.

 The One-Hour Setup: Six Steps to Full Automation